Caroll Spinney: As a Sesame Street puppeteer

 Though Big Bird and Oscar were his main characters, Spinney also performed as other characters.
 At one point, he created and performed Bruno the Trashman, a full-bodied puppet representing a garbage man, who also carried Oscar's trash can.
 Bruno was used until the foam plastic of the character broke down.
 Spinney also performed as Granny Bird, Big Bird's grandmother.
 The puppet used for Granny Bird was actually a spare Big Bird puppet, and Spinney provided her voice.
 As Granny Bird's appearances were often alongside Big Bird (who is, as she stated, her "favorite grandson"), her voice was usually pre-recorded so that Spinney could perform Big Bird.
-Spinney reprised his role as Oscar the Grouch in Night at the Museum sequel, Night at the Museum: Battle of the Smithsonian in a cameo appearance next to Darth Vader.
+Spinney reprised his role as Oscar the Grouch in Night at the Museum: Battle of the Smithsonian in a cameo appearance next to Darth Vader.

 On October 17, 2018, Spinney officially announced his retirement from Sesame Street after 49 years.
 His last performances as Big Bird and Oscar were recorded as part of the series' landmark 50th season, which aired in 2020, albeit Spinney's final recording session as his characters were ultimately not used in the broadcast version of the episode.
 The roles of Big Bird and Oscar were handed over to Matt Vogel and Eric Jacobson, respectively.
-The Hollywood Reporter reported that Spinney was earning over $300,000 at the time of his retirement.
+The Hollywood Reporter reported that Spinney was earning over $300,000 per year at the time of his retirement.

 Artwork

-Some of Spinney's artwork includes the 1996 painting called Luna Bird, showing Big Bird walking on the moon, and the 1997 painting Autumn, showing him playing in autumn leaves.
+Some of Spinney's artwork includes the 1996 painting called Luna Bird, showing Big Bird walking on the Moon, and the 1997 painting Autumn, showing him playing in autumn leaves.
 Spinney also drew the drawing of Mr. Hooper that sits near Big Bird's nest.

 Personal life and death

 Spinney had three children from his first marriage to Janice Spinney, whom he married in 1960.
 Spinney and Janice divorced in 1971.
 Spinney was married to his second wife, Debra Jean Gilroy, from 1979 until his death.
 In 2015, Spinney was diagnosed with dystonia, a neurological movement disorder that causes muscle contractions.

-On November 8, 2019, Spinney and Big Bird (played by Matt Vogel) participated in a lighting ceremony, where, by mayoral proclamation, the day was named "Caroll Spinney Day" in New York City.

-Spinney died at his home in Woodstock, Connecticut on December 8, 2019, at the age of 85.
-He was surrounded by his wife Debra and three children.
+Spinney died at his home in Woodstock, Connecticut, on December 8, 2019, at the age of 85.